Coaching inn: Historic coaching inns

 The Black Lion in Cardigan (established 1105) is probably the oldest Welsh coaching inn.
 Other historic inns in Wales include the Black Boy Inn (built 1522) and the Groes Inn (1573).

 The Bear, Oxford, was founded in 1774 as 'The Jolly Trooper' from the house of the stableman to the coaching inn 'The Bear Inn', on High Street.
 It acquired the name The Bear, and the history of the coaching inn, when The Bear Inn was converted into a private house in 1801.

 There were many coaching inns in what is now central London.
 The only remaining one with the galleries to the bedrooms above is The George Inn, Southwark, owned by the National Trust and still run as a pub.
 Many have been demolished and plaques mark their location.
 The Nomura building close to the Museum of London on London Wall commemorates the "Bull and Mouth" Inn.
 The Golden Cross House, opposite St Martin's in the Fields recalls the Golden Cross, Charing Cross coaching inn.

+Other coaching inns lost their customers when the railway replaced the mail coach routes, and were closed down.
+Chockerup Inn in Western Australia is one example: it was abandoned when the Great Southern Railway opened in 1889, replacing the coach route between Albany and Perth.